ellial/roboticarm/README.md

 # Robot Arm
-Code used for a bluetooth controlled robotic arm.
+Code for a bluetooth controlled robotic arm.
 Joints move with servo motors, rotation with DC motor and elbow with a stepper motor.
 Microcontroller:Arduino.